MrExEe/The-binding-of-Isnaake-by-ExE/Readme.md

 ENG:

-**TBOI is a game** of logic similar to snake in which Isaac has now turned into a pink worm **(Isnaake)** and will have to eat all the shit that see on the screen to be able to grow.
+**TBOISNAAKE is a game** of logic similar to snake in which Isaac has now turned into a pink worm **(Isnaake)** and will have to eat all the shit that see on the screen to be able to grow.
 Will you be able to grow up **Isnaake**?